-To claim attendant care expenses paid to a facility (other than full-time care in a nursing home or specialized care) such as a retirement home, you have to send us a detailed breakdown from the facility.
+To claim attendant care expenses paid to a facility, such as a retirement home, you have to send us a detailed breakdown from the facility.

-The breakdown must clearly show the amounts paid for staff salaries that apply to the attendant care services listed under "Expenses you can claim" on the previous page.
+The breakdown must clearly show the amounts paid for staff salaries that apply to the tasks and services listed under "Expenses you can claim" on the previous page.
 The breakdown should also take into account any subsidies that reduce the attendant care expenses (unless the subsidy is included in income and is not deductible from income).